Collector Tip: Storing Photographs

 Sadly, we all have a finite number of walls at home to display the art we love.
 So, when your photography collection grows beyond your available wall space, or when it’s time to rotate a work and give a favorite print a rest from light, choosing the right storage is critical - even more so if the collection is valuable.

 Photographs, especially color prints, are extremely light sensitive.
-Storing framed photographs is relatively easy: keep upright, wrap in protective, acid free material and place in a dark space.
+If your photographs are mostly framed, storing them is relatively easy: keep upright, wrap in protective, acid free material and place in a dark space.
 But you need a different approach to store unframed works:

 Matted and loose photographic prints are best stored flat, stacked atop one another inside archival boxes made of materials that meet international standards for the long-term storage of photographs.